Europe 2020 – for a healthier EU

 A Digital Agenda for Europe

 The Digital Agenda for Europe focuses on developing and using digital applications.
-Under the banner ICTs for social challenges, the Agenda includes plans to improve the quality of care, reduce medical costs and foster independent living among people who are sick and disabled.
+Under the banner ICTs for societal challenges, the Agenda includes plans to improve the quality of care, reduce medical costs and foster independent living among people who are sick and disabled.

 Four key actions relate to health: